 Better yet, add content to your business blog that showcases your firm's knowledge of cryptocurrency accounting and tax.
 A couple of well-researched articles is all you need to get a foot in the door.
 In a competitive landscape however, more is more, so if you’re pushing to come out on top in your city or region, keep your blog updated with quality, specialized crypto tax content.
 Make an effort to cover the following topics:

-- How cryptocurrency is taxed in the U.S - or in your state or country
+- How cryptocurrency is taxed in the US - or in your state or country.

-- About cryptocurrency Capital Gains Tax
+- Crypto and Capital Gains Tax.

 Lastly, don’t forget to add Crypto Tax to your Google Business listing.
 The low hanging fruit might be your best opportunity to bag a new crypto client.